Herbert Samuel, 1st Viscount Samuel: Early political career

 Samuel unsuccessfully fought two general elections before being elected a Member of Parliament at the November 1902 Cleveland by-election, as a member of the Liberal Party.
 He was appointed to the Cabinet in 1909 by Prime Minister H. H. Asquith, first as Chancellor of the Duchy of Lancaster and then as Postmaster General, President of the Local Government Board and eventually Home Secretary.

 He put forward the idea of establishing a British protectorate over Palestine in 1915, and his ideas influenced the Balfour Declaration.
 As Home Secretary, Samuel faced a shortage of manpower needed to fight in World War I, and he initiated legislation to offer thousands of Russian refugees (many of them young Jews) a choice between conscription into the British Army or returning to Russia for military service.

-In December 1916, Asquith was replaced as Prime Minister by Lloyd George.
+In December 1916, Asquith was replaced as prime minister by Lloyd George.
 Lloyd George asked Samuel to continue as Home Secretary, but Samuel chose to resign instead.
 He attempted to strike a balance between giving support to the new government while remaining loyal to Asquith.
 At the end of the war he sought election at the general election of 1918 as a Liberal in support of the Coalition government.
 However, the government's endorsement was given to his Unionist opponent, and he was defeated.

 Women's rights

 Initially he had not been a supporter of women's suffrage but then changed his position.
-In 1917, a Speakers Conference was charged with looking into giving women the vote but did not have, in its terms of reference, consideration to women standing as candidates for parliament.
-However, Samuel moved a separate motion on 23 October 1918 to allow women to be eligible as Members of Parliament.
+In 1917, a Speaker's Conference was charged with looking into giving women the vote but did not have, in its terms of reference, consideration to women standing as candidates for Parliament.
+Samuel moved a separate motion on 23 October 1918 to allow women to be eligible as Members of Parliament.
 The vote was passed by 274 to 25, and the government rushed through a bill to make it law in time for the 1918 election.